SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/06-graph/01-introduction-to-graph.md

 <img width="200" alt="Graph - Node" src="images/graph-connected.png">

-* **Weakly Connected Graph** - A directed graph is weakly connected when a vertex has no out-degree. e.g. vertex B can't go to any other vertex.
+* **Weakly Connected Graph** - A directed graph is weakly connected when a graph have connection between all the vertices, but has vertex with no out-degree. e.g. vertex B can't go to any other vertex.

 <img width="200" alt="Graph - Node" src="images/graph-weakly-connected.png">